blknaoh/blknaoh.github.io/content/publication/Jixing2023ICSPCC/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *2023 3rd International Conference on Robotics, Automation and Intelligent Control (ICRAIC)*
+publication: In *2023 IEEE International Conference on Signal Processing, Communications and Computing (ICSPCC)*
-publication_short: In *ICRAIC 2023* - Zhangjiajie, China
+publication_short: In *ICSPCC 2023* - Zhhengzhou, China

-abstract: As acoustic communication environment is characterized by limited bandwidth, long propagation delay and high bit error rate, different routing protocols have been proposed to address these issues.
-In this paper, we propose a source-based disjoint multi-path routing protocol for underwater acoustic communication networks.
-In this protocol, each data packet is routed by the relay node's cost, which is determined by the initial hop count, the energy consumption, and the packet collision probability.
-Once the routing path is determined, the path cost will be updated based on the cost of relay nodes and related interference nodes.
-Through simulation, we demonstrate that the proposed routing protocol significantly improves network throughput, reduces end-to-end delay, and increases packet delivery rate.
+abstract: Due to the complexity and variability of the marine environment, the modulation and coding schemes used in underwater acoustic communication do not match the actual channel, which can lead to a decrease in communication accuracy or an increase in power consumption.
+Therefore, adaptive modulation and coding in underwater acoustic communication is very necessary to improve communication throughput.
+In this paper, we propose a neural network-based adaptive modulation and coding method for underwater acoustic communication.
+Firstly, we conduct channel modeling to generate diverse channels.
+Next, we simulate the error rate of different modulation and coding schemes under different channel conditions, and obtain a dataset with each channel corresponding to an optimal modulation and coding scheme.
+Finally, we use the obtained data set for training, and compare the improved neural network model proposed in this paper with four mainstream models for analysis.
+The simulation results show the improved neural network has optimized performance on the test set and can find better modulation and coding schemes based on channel characteristics.

 # Summary.
 An optional shortened abstract.